-by Amaliah Team in Lifestyle on 20th April, 2020
+by Amaliah Team in Culture & Lifestyle on 10th March, 2021

 This article is sponsored by Islamic Relief UK, find out more about their work here*

-We asked some of you over on our IG stories what you will be missing and what you will be looking forward to.
-From being away from family, not going to the mosque or having that post-Taraweeh dessert there are small and big ways in which Ramadan will look and feel different.
+In 2020 we turned to you, the Amaliah community to find out what you will be missing and what you will be looking forward to.
+From being away from family, not going to the mosque for suhoor or having that post-Taraweeh dessert, there are small and big ways in which Ramadan will look and feel different.
+InshaAllah as with everything their will be khair.

 We’ve come together with Islamic Relief UK to create the Amaliah guide to getting through a lockdown Ramadan.
 Filled with the duas you need, how-tos, some soulful inspiration and ideas for good deeds.

-With many of us spending a majority of our time at home due to lockdown, our homes have had to be transformed into our workplace, recreation space, homeschool pop-ups and now even a space that replaces trips to the mosque or community gatherings.
+Home seems to be much more multifunctional these days.
+With many of our spaces being pop up home learning hubs to our workplace, recreation space, and now even a space that replaces trips to the mosque or community gatherings, it needs to be considered differently too.

 Whether you have children or not, Ramadan decorations are always a good idea and no matter the size of our homes there is at least one wall, ceiling or window that could do with a little Ramadan banner or fairy lights!
 Or maybe you’re spending Ramdan alone away from your family, you deserve some decorations too!